truonghh99/Kitchen-Assistant/README.md

 * [x] Allow user to view their daily/weekly/monthly nutrition report
 * [x] Allow user to set a personal nutrition goal
 * [x] Allow user to share shopping list via other apps
+* [x] Send notification when user runs out of some products
+* [ ] Allow user to add product to shopping list directly from notification

 ### 2. Screen Archetypes